Getting Married ? Notice of Intended Marriage = NOIM

 When making a booking for a future wedding a non-refundable lodgement fee of $200 is required, which covers lodging the Notice of Intended Marriage and the Letter for Immigration if the circumstance requires one.
 Please note – celebrants cannot provide advice on immigration.

+The Australian Government provide this brochure Happily Ever Before and After containing useful information regarding getting married.
 Good communication is important in a Marriage.
 It is my professional duty to inform you of the availability of the following preparatory courses for marriage.
 The Attorney General also suggests that you attend one, however they are not compulsory.

 Relationships Australia Bowral